gimlet-io/gimlet-documentation/src/pages/docs/policy-based-releases.md

 ## Shipping the artifact only in CI

-To configure the Gimlet step in CI to ship a Gimlet artifact but not to trigger a deploy, you can use the reguler Gimlet CI plugins just make sure to not provide any deploy parameters to it:
+To configure the Gimlet step in CI to ship a Gimlet artifact but not to trigger a deploy, you can use the regular Gimlet CI plugins just make sure to not provide any deploy parameters to it:

 ```
     - name: 🚢 Gimlet artifact